githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/t7QTzt6NnoM.jpg"
     },
     {
+        "name": "Sucromon [Part 4]",
+        "description": "Join Richard, Daryl, Shannon, Joey, and Vivian as we continue our Sucromon journey!
+We're so close with the battle menu now - in this stream, we finish up closing the switch menu, added some scene switch logic, and started our CATCH Sucromon logic!", "youTubeId": "QFuuUUOBfn8",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/QFuuUUOBfn8.jpg"
+    },
+    {
+        "name": "Supermarket Sweep!",
+        "description": "Join Richard, (Daryl), Shannon, and Vivian as we make a game about competitive grocery shopping!
+Pick up items from a stocked shelf using \"A\", and try to get the most expensive cart you can!
+But watch out - if your cart is too full then you'll move veeeery slowly", "youTubeId": "5btts1NHdEc",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/5btts1NHdEc.jpg"
+    },
+    {
         "name": "Incremental Game (part 2)",
         "description": "Join Richard, Shannon, Joey, and Vivian as they finish up the hat-themed incremental game from yesterday!", "youTubeId": "fAC5veCvaOk",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
         "imageUrl": "/static/advanced-stream/fAC5veCvaOk.jpg"
+    },
+    {
+        "name": "Scan new powers",
+        "description": "Join Richard, Joey, and Vivian as we make a game about Richard exploring a Musicland.
+He has to make a tough decision - should he use 'A' to punch, or 'B' to use his keyboard to scan enemies??", "youTubeId": "jR0did37daw",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/jR0did37daw.jpg"
+    },
+    {
+        "name": "Fighting the ARMadillo",
+        "description": "Join Richard, Shannon, Joey, and Vivian as we make a game about fighting a big boss!
+This boss has two kinds of attacks, and two phases.
+We also discuss simple machines and upper body strength", "youTubeId": "ef_hnXMWBDE",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/ef_hnXMWBDE.jpg"
     },
     {
         "name": "Boysen2Mandrake",